P on Apple Watch showing one-tap bathroom logging

 It depends on what you want from a hydration app.
 Waterllama Premium unlocks 100+ collectible characters, 40+ beverage types with hydration ratios, themed challenges, and custom reminder sounds for around $10 per year.
 If you enjoy the gamified experience and the character collection is what keeps you coming back, that’s solid value.
 The unlocks are mostly cosmetic and motivational.

-Premium does not change the core limitation that Waterllama tells you what you drank, not whether your body is actually hydrated.
-If the collection has stopped feeling fresh or you find yourself skipping logs, P takes a different approach: you tap one button each time you use the bathroom, and the app uses peer-reviewed research on void frequency to assess your hydration.
+Premium does not change the fact that Waterllama shows what you recorded drinking.
+If the collection has stopped feeling fresh or you find yourself skipping logs, P takes a different approach: you tap one button each time you use the bathroom, and the app uses a practical hydration indicator supported by peer-reviewed research.

 Is the Waterllama lifetime subscription worth it?